Are you ready to go from this…

 …to THIS?
 “Hand-painted” typography and all?

-Let’s dive right in, so you can get to the business of impressing everyone you know with your mad new “hand-painted” furniture skills…
+Let’s dive right in, so you can get to the business of impressing everyone you know with some mad “hand-painted” furniture skills…

 Step One: Start with a hand-me-down or garage sale-worthy piece of furniture.
 With chalk paint, you don’t need anything fancy, because, by the time you’re done, you will have created your own masterpiece.
 This lovely “rescue” hutch was missing a couple of doors, some glass, and a door pull.
 I needed a hutch for a store display–we were a match made in heaven.

 Step Two: Pick a color, ANY color.
 Color selection usually takes me longer than actually painting a piece.
-Ever since I discovered BB Frösch Chalk Paint Powder, and I learned I could make chalk paint in ANY COLOR I wanted, the guy at the Home Depot paint counter (his name is Christian–we’re on a first-name basis) and I became fast friends.
-For this project, Christian mixed up a quart of Behr Premium Interior Flat paint to match the green pillows on my bed.
+With BB Frösch Chalk Paint Powder, you can make chalk paint in ANY COLOR.
+For this project, the guy at the Home Depot paint counter (his name is Christian–we’re on a first-name basis) mixed up a quart of Behr Premium Interior Flat paint to match the green pillows on my bed.
 You gotta love when you can make chalk paint to match your favorite pillows!

 Step Three: With BB Frösch Chalk Paint Powder, you can choose to mix up as much or as little paint as you want.
 For this project, I went ahead and mixed the whole quart into chalk paint, even though I knew I would only need 10-12 oz. because, let’s face it, the color is awesome, and I knew I would use it again.
 How did I know I would need less than 1/2 quart?
 Because chalk paint has incredible coverage!
 Click here to see how easy it is to make your own chalk paint.